Nail the Interview

 • Which KPIs would you expect this role to directly influence?

-Clarity on goals
+Clarity on Goals

 • How often do you set team goals?

-• Who sets goals for the team?
+• Who is responsible for setting goals for the team?

 • How many goals does the team currently have?